FAQGURU/FAQGURU/topics/en/angular.md

 * https://stackoverflow.com/questions/35763730/difference-between-constructor-and-ngoninit/35763811#35763811

 [[↑] Back to top](#Angular)
 ### How would you control size of an element on resize of the window in a component?
-(Senior)

 `@HostListener` lets you listen for events on the host element or component.